Gerber format

+The standard file extension is .GBR or .gbr though other extensions like .GB, .geb or .gerber are also used.
+It is documented by The Gerber Layer Format Specification and some related (but less universally supported) extensions such as XNC drill files and GerberJob to convey information about the entire PCB, as opposed to single layers.

 Gerber is used in PCB fabrication data.
 PCBs are designed on a specialized electronic design automation (EDA) or a computer-aided design (CAD) system.
 The CAD systems output PCB fabrication data to allow fabrication of the board.
 This data typically contains a Gerber file for each image layer (copper layers, solder mask, legend or silk...).
 Gerber is also the standard image input format for all bare board fabrication equipment needing image data, such as photoplotters, legend printers, direct imagers or automated optical inspection (AOI) machines and for viewing reference images in different departments.
 For assembly the fabrication data contains the solder paste layers and the central locations of components to create the stencil and place and bond the components.

 There are two major generations of Gerber format: